National Baptist Convention of America International: History

 The dispute between Boyd and the NBC USA began due to the National Baptist Publishing Board's success.
 Pastors and other leaders within the convention were suspicious of the company and sought greater control, while Boyd asserted that the National Baptist Publishing Board was independent.
 The publishing company was incorporated as an independent entity in 1898.
 Boyd, who served as the National Baptist Convention secretary of missions from 1896 to 1914 while also leading the National Baptist Publishing Board, claimed that the company regularly contributed some of its profits to the missionary work of the NBC USA, but this was disputed.Following confrontations at the annual meeting of the National Baptist Convention in Chicago in 1915, Boyd and his supporters formed the National Baptist Convention of America, which became known informally as "National Baptist Convention, Unincorporated," and was sometimes derisively called the "Boyd National Convention."
-The leaders remaining in the original convention incorporated in 1916, adopting the name "National Baptist Convention, USA, Inc." The National Baptist Convention, USA, Inc. sued unsuccessfully to obtain ownership of the National Baptist Publishing Board and subsequently created its own Sunday School publishing board.
+The leaders remaining in the original convention incorporated in 1916, adopting the name "National Baptist Convention, USA, Inc." The National Baptist Convention, USA, sued unsuccessfully to obtain ownership of the National Baptist Publishing Board and subsequently created its own Sunday School publishing board.
 In 1988, another controversy surrounding the publishing board (now the R.H.
 Boyd Publishing Corporation) led to the formation of the National Missionary Baptist Convention of America in 1988.

 From 1986 to 2003, the convention was led Rev. E. Edward Jones, a civil rights icon who was the pastor for fifty-seven years of the Galilee Baptist Church in Shreveport, Louisiana.

-In 2000, the National Baptist Convention of America grew to about 3.5 million members in more than 8,000 churches.
-It became the third-largest predominantly African American Christian body in the United States after the National Baptist Convention, USA, Inc. and the Church of God in Christ; by 2020, its membership declined to approximately 3,106,000 members in 12,336 churches.
+In the early 2000s, the NBCA participated in the Joint National Baptist Convention, which it joined again for the 2024 session.

 The NBCA's headquarters were formerly located in Dallas, Texas.
-In 2017 the convention moved its headquarters to Louisville, Kentucky on the campus of Simmons College of Kentucky during the tenure of Dr. Samuel C. Tolbert Jr.; by 2018 under his leadership, the convention affiliated with the Baptist Seminary of Kentucky (primarily affiliated with the theologically moderate to progressive Cooperative Baptist Fellowship).
+In 2017 the convention moved its headquarters to Louisville, Kentucky on the campus of Simmons College of Kentucky during the tenure of Dr. Samuel C. Tolbert Jr. By 2018 under his leadership, the convention affiliated with the Baptist Seminary of Kentucky (primarily affiliated with the theologically moderate to progressive Cooperative Baptist Fellowship).
 It also hosted a conference with the theologically liberal Progressive National Baptist Convention in 2018 alongside the Cooperative Baptists.